haacked/haacked.com/_posts/2020/2020-04-17-break-to-build.markdown

 ---
 title: "It's Time To Break to Build"
-description: "A critique about It's Time To Build and a look at what's holding back our nation of builders."
+description: "I'm all for encouraging people to build solutions to our problems.
+We need more builders.
+But we also need to understand the real systemic challenges holding them back.
+This is a critique of It's Time To Build."
 tags: [leadership,politics]
 excerpt_image: https://user-images.githubusercontent.com/19977/79702304-bc883f00-8258-11ea-92e4-a76d300177fc.png
 ---